alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 #### Design the Dimensional Model

-- The primary goals are to create a model that meets the business requirements, verify the data is available to populate the model, and provide the ETL team with a clear direction<sup>pg 441</sup>.
 - Reach consensus.
 The initial task in the design session is to create a high-level dimensional model diagram for the target business process, often using a bubble chart.
 This entity-level graphical model clearly identifies the grain of the fact table and its associated dimensions to a non-technical audience<sup>pg 435</sup>.
 The bubble chart must be rooted in the realities of available physical data sources<sup>pg 436</sup>.
 See sample model diagram [here](http://www.kimballgroup.com/wp-content/uploads/2014/03/Ch07-High-Level-Model-diagram.ppt).

 ![Bubble chart diagram](/images/dwtk-ch18-bubblechart.png)